-The sensor's integral cable is a 5-wire Teflon-jacketed cable with 4 conductors and one braided shield wire.
+The sensor's integral cable is a 6-wire crosslinked polyethylene-jacketed cable with 4 conductors and two isolated shield wires.
 Refer to Figure 2-1 for the function and color of each wire in the sensor's integral cable.

 The GLI interconnect cable (part number 1W1100) is provided with unfinished ends since it must often be shortened during installation.
 This interconnect cable replaces the 99X1W4000 cable which is no longer available.
 The 1W1100 cable is very similar to the sensor's integral cable except that it has two additional conductors (green and yellow) which are not required.
-When stripping the interconnect cable during termination, purposely cut off these green and yellow wires from each end of the strippedback cable.
+When stripping the interconnect cable during termination, purposely cut off these green and yellow wires from each end of the stripped-back cable.
 This ensures the same wire color coding used by the sensor's integral cable.